vlevko/ML_codebasics/README.md

 ### 8. svm
 Train SVM classifier using sklearn digits dataset (i.e. *from sklearn.datasets import load_digits*) and then:
-1. Measure accuracy of your model using different kernels such as *rbf* and *linear*
+* Measure accuracy of your model using different kernels such as *rbf* and *linear*
-2. Tune your model further using regularization and gamma parameters and try to come up with highest accurancy score
+* Tune your model further using regularization and gamma parameters and try to come up with highest accurancy score
-3. Use 80% of samples as training data size
+* Use 80% of samples as training data size

+### 9. random forest
+Use famous iris flower dataset from *sklearn.datasets* to predict flower species using random forest classifier.
+* Measure prediction score using default n_estimators (10)
+* Now fine tune your model by changing number of trees in your classifer and tell what best score you can get using how many trees